Learn about sailing on Okauchee with OLYC.....

 The race ends when the predetermined amount of laps are completed, most of the time with one last “beat” to wind.
 Crossing the finish line first, the judge boat signals the winner with a horn or gun.

-.
+For more information on Okauchee Lake Yacht Club feel free to contact us.
 For a better understanding of the racing on Okauchee, come out and watch a race.
 Ask one of the many spectator boats and they will be happy to answer your questions or perhaps invite you to “the club” for a lunch or social evening.

 See below for the boats raced on Okauchee Lake: